38706592/I-ll-wait-for-you/README.md

 # "I'll wait for you"

 This is the original code.
-Please if you see it, do not copy the original code
+Please if you see it really don't look at the original code
- I don't have the money to actually set up a website so I can only set it up on GitHub.
+I don't have the money to set up a real website so I had to host it on GitHub.